AlanBoulesteix/OverRide/level00/walkthrough.md

 ssh level00@localhost -p 4545
 ```

 Upon successful authentication, we find a program waiting for us.
 Our first step is to understand its functionality.
-To accomplish this, we utilize the excellent tool [dogbolt](https://dogbolt.org/) to decompile the binary, revealing the [source code](./source).
+To accomplish this, rewrite the [source code](./source) from `assembly`.

 ### Analysis